 In the United States, parents have limited or no paid time off from work after childbirth, often directly impacting how they feed their babies.
 They depend on their employers for job security and medical insurance to provide housing, food, clothing, transportation, and daycare expenses.
 Not every parent can physically lactate or provide 100% human milk to their baby, and not every parent chooses to breastfeed or chestfeed.
-In some cases, the parent’s mental or physical health takes priority over exclusive breastfeeding or chestfeeding.
+The parent’s mental or physical health must be prioritized over promoting exclusive breastfeeding.

 Parents have told us they need individualized and unbiased infant feeding support that prioritizes their own and their baby’s safety, honors their bodily autonomy, prioritizes optimal parental mental health, and supports how they wish to divide infant feeding responsibilities with their partners.
 They want to receive support that leaves them confident with their chosen infant feeding method.

 The Ten Steps To Ethical, Successful, And Inclusive Infant Feeding

 - Implement an inclusive infant feeding policy that is routinely communicated to staff and parents, prioritizes infant safety, parental rest, and recovery, and protects parental mental health.
 Monitor and publicly disclose the hospital or institution’s infant feeding complications and readmission rates.

 - Ensure that all medical staff has up-to-date knowledge, competence, and skills to support breastfeeding, formula feeding, pumping, supplementing, and combination feeding.

 - Discuss all feeding options with expectant parents without judgment or bias at every interaction.
 Provide education about the differences between all feeding options, so parents can be fully informed to choose the feeding method that works best for their family.